dport96/ITM352/morea/115.Server-side-processing/experience-server-side-processing.md

 Do all your code work in VS Code.
 Copy and paste from there.
 Please ask the instructor for help if you get stuck this is **NOT** a test.

 # Submission
 When we are done, submit work before the next class.
 If you cannot submit by this time, try to do so as soon as possible after class.
-Copy this lab with your answers and paste your into the Laulima assignment submission box to [Laulima Assignment Lab 2: Web page basics, web servers ](https://laulima.hawaii.edu).
+Copy this lab with your answers and paste your into the Laulima assignment submission box to [Laulima Assignment Lab://laulima.hawaii.edu).
 If you do not submit something to Laulima you will not get credit.

 The presentation is at
 [server side processing using JAVASCRIPT presentation slides](ITM352_Server_Side_Processing.ppt)